jayson-nacional/my_coding_journal/php/language_reference/type_system_arrays.md

 ## Syntax

 Can be created using the `array()` language construct.
-It takes any number of of comma-separated key => value pairs as arguments.
+It takes any number of comma-separated key => value pairs as arguments.

 ```
 array(